online-ml/deep-river/paper/paper.md

 # Features

 `DeepRiver` enables the usage of deep learning models for data streams.
-This means that deep learning models need to adapt to changes within the evolving data stream [@bayram2022concept;@lu2018learning] i.ex. the number of classes might change over time.
+This means that deep learning models need to adapt to changes within the evolving data stream [@bayram2022concept;@lu2018learning] e.g. the number of classes might change over time.
 In addition to the integration of PyTorch[@paszke2017automatic] into `River`[@montiel2021river], this package offers additional data stream specific functionalities such as class incremental learning or specific optimizers for data streams.

 ## Compatibility